 - Add a <location> element for the staging service into the <configuration> section and set the following attributes:

-maxRequestLength (<system.web>/<httpRuntime> element).
+maxRequestLength (<httpRuntime> element under <system.web>).
 The value is in kiloBytes.

-maxAllowedContentLength (<system.webServer>/<security>/<requestFiltering>/<requestLimits> element).
+maxAllowedContentLength (<security>/<requestFiltering>/<requestLimits> element under <system.webServer>).
 The value is in Bytes.

 <location path="CMSPages/Staging"> <system.web> <httpRuntime executionTimeout="2400" maxRequestLength="4096" /> </system.web> <system.webServer> <security> <requestFiltering> <requestLimits maxAllowedContentLength="4096648" /> </requestFiltering> </security> </system.webServer> </location>

-Note: The default web.config also contains a <httpRuntime> and <requestLimits> element under a location element that only affects WebDAV configuration.
+Note: The default web.config already contains a <httpRuntime> and <requestLimits> tag under a location element that only affects WebDAV configuration.
 These default tags do NOT affect the request limits for staging or the application in general.

 Save the web.config file.